jgriffith23/jgriffith23.github.io/_posts/2016-07-12-On-Explaining-Well-and-Why-Its-Important.md

 Apart from getting better at explaining code in general, I think all of these situations are also helping me think faster on my feet.
 I tend to be very methodical in my thought processes, so if I try to just speak on the fly, I can trip myself up.
 (That's why I love writing so much--it gives me more time to process my thoughts.)
 But I really feel that I'm starting to organize my thoughts more quickly, which is fantastic.

+>Quote of the Week:
+>"About half the bugs you'll make in your life will be, "That thing is not what you thought it was!""
+>--Joel (Perhaps quoting someone else; I don't recall.)